Day of Mourning for Workers Killed or Injured on the Job

 To: All MoveUP Members

 April 28 is the National Day of Mourning for Workers Killed or Injured on the Job.
-On this day, all over the world, public ceremonies are held at 11:00 am to mourn these workers, and those suffering from occupational disease.
-MoveUP encourages you to attend a ceremony in your area or, if you cannot, to take a moment of silence on Sunday, April 28th at 11:00 am.
+Traditionally on this day, all over the world, public ceremonies are held at 11 a.m. to mourn these workers, and those suffering from an occupational disease.

 This year, as the world faces the COVID-19 pandemic, Day of Mourning has taken a different tone.
 April 28 will not only be an opportunity for workers and employers to remember the dead, but critical for all of us to express our continued commitment to protecting workers and preventing further tragedies, and making every workplace safe and healthy for everyone.

 No one should ever have to go to work and not be able to safely return home.
 In 2018, 1,027 workers across our country died because of their job.
 Many more work-related deaths aren’t counted by our workers’ compensation system.
 This is unacceptable and, yet, without immediate action, those numbers will increase exponentially amid the COVID-19 crisis.

 Normally, we would encourage you to attend a ceremony in your area on April 28.
 This year, however, the best actions that all of us can do is to follow the directives laid out by our provincial health officials which is to avoid all non-essential outings, physical distance if you are outside your home, and to wash your hands.

 But there are still ways to mark Day of Mourning this year, including observing a moment of silence at 11 a.m. on April 28 and using your social media channels to promote the cause using the hashtags #WorkersDayofMourning and #StopthePandemicAtWork.